Diane-SDP/python-snake-yboost/README.md

 1. **Objective**: Control the snake to eat apples and grow longer.
 Avoid colliding with the snake's own body.
 2. **Controls**: The game uses a joystick to change the snake's direction.
 3. **Game Over**: The game ends when the snake collides with itself.
+After that, you can upgrade the game by purchasing items in the marketplace.

+## 🛒 MarketPlace

+In the marketplace, you can buy 3 items:
+-> Increase the value of an apple (initial value: 1) -> Increase the chance of getting a golden apple (initial chance: 0%) -> Buy a second life to use during the game

-You can restart the game by pressing the restart button (button of the joystick).
+You can also restart a game to collect more apples, or reset the entire game.

 ## 🛠️ Project Structure